 Closed-circuit tell-tale mandatory.

 6.1.8.1.
-If the control of the main-beam headlamps is automatic as described in paragraph 6.1.7.2. above an indication shall be provided to the driver that the automatic control of the main-beam function is activated.
+If the control of the driving-beam headlamps is automatic as described in paragraph 6.1.7.2. an indication shall be provided to the driver that the automatic control of the driving-beam function is activated.
 This information shall remain displayed as long as the automatic operation is activated.

 6.1.9.
 Other requirements

 6.1.9.1.
-The reference value corresponding to an aggregate maximum intensity of the main-beam headlamps which can be switched ON simultaneously shall not exceed 100.
+The reference value corresponding to an aggregate maximum intensity of the driving-beam headlamps which can be switched ON simultaneously shall not exceed 100.

 6.1.9.2.
 This maximum intensity shall be obtained by adding together the individual reference marks which are indicated on the several headlamps.

 6.1.9.3.
-Automatic switching ON and OFF of the main-beam headlamps:
+Automatic switching ON and OFF of the driving-beam headlamps:

 6.1.9.3.1.
-The sensor system used to control the automatic switching ON and OFF of the main-beam headlamps, as described in paragraph 6.1.7.2., shall comply with the following requirements:
+The sensor system used to control the automatic switching ON and OFF of the driving-beam headlamps, as described in paragraph 6.1.7.2., shall comply with the following requirements:

 6.1.9.3.1.1.
-The boundaries of the minimum fields in which the sensor is able to detect light emitted from other vehicles defined in paragraph 6.1.7.2. above are defined by the angles indicated below.
+The boundaries of the minimum fields in which the sensor is able to detect light emitted from other vehicles defined in paragraph 6.1.7.2. are defined by the angles indicated below.

 6.1.9.3.1.1.1.
 Horizontal angles: 15° to the left and 15° to the right.

+Table 1